Season 1, Episode 33

 Dr. Lorne Brown:

 And you mentioned these ancient practices because a lot of them are quite old, and now we’re starting to have science validate that they can impact the body.
-Can you unpack the word psycho neuroimmunology?
+Can you unpack the word psychoneuroimmunology?
 And I’ve even heard that they’ve called it PNEI or PNIE, so they’ve added psycho neuro endo immunology.
-So can you unpack that and maybe also how this is impacting us and physically as well, our thoughts and our feelings such as what was the type of breathing?
+So can you unpack that and maybe also how this is impacting us physically as well, our thoughts and our feelings such as what was the type of breathing?
 What did you describe it as?

 Dr. Judy Lovas: